 Black Gum Trail: This trail is named for a tree that is uncommon in the state but found throughout the wetlands of the Mast Road Natural Area.
 In fact the largest known black gum tree in NH is found on this property.
-From Gate 3 this nearly-level trail winds through the forest on the edge of extensive wetlands that extend east from this trail to Birch Road.
+From Gate 3 this nearly-level 8-12 foot wide trail winds through the forest on the edge of extensive wetlands that extend east from this trail to Birch Road.
 There are several small bridges on this trail, the last of which provides views of a large, active beaver pond.
 (Universally Accessible)

 Lamprey River Trail: This trail intersects the Old Piggery and Beauschesne Farm Trails.
 This gently sloping trail follows old farm paths that at one time connected the dry upland pastures with the fertile, tillable soils along the Lamprey River.
 The trail goes through a parcel owned by the Town of Epping.
 There is short spur trail to an overlook at the edge of the Lamprey River.
 From here the trail follows along the edge of floodplain forests before looping back to the Beauschesne Farm Trail at the old sulky track.

-Hedding Spur Trail: This trail is located partially on the path of the Hedding Spur Rail Line, which historically provided rail access to the Camp Hedding property from a railroad station on Mast Road.
+Hedding Spur Trail: This 8-12 foot wide trail is located partially on the path of the Hedding Spur Rail Line, which historically provided rail access to the Camp Hedding property from a railroad station on Mast Road.
 SELT has created three patch clearcuts along this trail to provide habitat for wildlife that depend on early succession forest, such as snowshoe hare.
 In the drier seasons, one can walk out Gate 5 onto Route 87 and loop back by way of Birch Road.
 Winter users should note that snowmobiling is allowed on this trail.
-(Universally Accessible)